bgithub1/da_rnn/README.md

-### This is version of Chandler Zuo's implementation of the paper:
+### This is a version of Chandler Zuo's implementation of the paper:

 *A Dual-Stage Attention-Based Recurrent Neural Network for Time Series Prediction (see http://chandlerzuo.github.io/blog/2017/11/darnn)*